 The Cheltenham Festival Horse Racing Event

-The horses at the Festival are typically leading jump horses from Great Britain and Ireland with very few international horses taking part.
-That said, a number of French trained horses can usually be expected most years.
-The biggest race at the Cheltenham Festival is the Cheltenham Gold Cup, which was the first championship race to be held as part of the meeting.
-These days there are four championship races, one on each of the four days for a total of 27 races overall.
+The horses at the Festival are typically leading showjumping champions from Britain and Ireland, with very few international competitors.
+However, several French-trained horses are usually present most years.
+The greatest equestrian spectacle at the Cheltenham Festival is the Gold Cup, the first jumping championship race held at the meeting.
+Today there are two other jumping championship races, making a total of five championship rounds during the Festival.

 The Cheltenham Gold Cup